M-krishna/writing-a-cpu-in-verilog/eight-bit-computer/notes.md

 Now comes the **second pass**.
 In second pass, we again go through the source code, but this time **we resolve the label reference**.
 For example, in the above code, when we come across `JMP TEST_1`, we replace `TEST_1` with the value present in the dictionary.

 This will be helpful during the code generation part

+Using Multiformat instructions
+---
+Since our assembly language instructions now takes two operands(for most instructions), there are more than one format of instructions.
+For example, we might use one format when both the operands are registers (Format R) and a different one when the second one is immediate (Format I).

+Also JMP and HLT may use their own formats (Format J and H)